-Core Competency Framework
+3. Core Competency Framework

 The core competencies of an organization are its distinctive strengths, and this is where the Prahalad and Hamel (1990) framework of core competencies comes into play.
 These competencies represent collective knowledge, skills, and capabilities that set the organization apart from competitors.
 This framework is used by organizations to identify their key strengths and align them with current market opportunities.
 Product development, diversification, and innovation strategies are guided by core competencies.
-A consumer electronics company, for instance, might recognize its core competency in product design and use it to develop novel and distinctive products.
-The importance of core competencies in influencing innovation and competitive advantage is highlighted by Helfat, C. E., and Martin, J. A. (2015).
+A consumer electronics company, for instance, might recognize its core competencies in influencing innovation and competitive advantage is highlighted by Helfat, C. E., and Martin, J. A. (2015).

-SWOT Analysis
+4. SWOT Analysis

 An effective method for identifying both internal and external opportunities and threats is the SWOT (Strengths, Weaknesses, Opportunities, and Threats) analysis.
 It offers a thorough analysis of the place of a company within its sector.
 Organizations can identify resources and capabilities that can be used more effectively or improved by evaluating their internal strengths and weaknesses.
 SWOT analysis continues to be crucial in strategic planning and decision-making, according to ongoing research by Peppard, J. (2021).
-It aids in developing strategies to strengthen areas of strength and lessen areas of strength in customer service and then employ those strengths to develop a distinctive value proposition.
+It aids in developing strategies to strengthen areas of strength and lessen areas of weakness.
+For instance, a hospitality business may use SWOT analysis to identify its areas of strength in customer service and then employ those strengths to develop a distinctive value proposition.

-Dynamic Capabilities Framework
+5. Dynamic Capabilities Framework